littleecooper/eleanor-blog/src/blog.md

+## 11th September

+Today I had spent my coding session completing session two of the Javascript MOOC sprint and answering the quiz questions.
+I thoroughly enjoyed this session because we had learnt about comparison operators and was given a demo to see how you can use this within data.
+For example, we were shown how to ask somebody their age as the hockey club was for adults so they had to ensure the applicant was over 18.
+In addition, I had learnt about the primitative data type called Booleans that give you true or false based on the data conditions.

+This session had also highlighted the importance the difference between let and const.

+Const = variables that do not/ will not change

+let = a variable that can be reassigned

+This was an interesting session and I had learnt more about coding in Javascript.
+I had completed the quiz and scored 4/4 on my first try.
+I was so happy about this!!
+Looking forward to completing session 3 soon.

 ## 10th September

 Today has been exciting because the sky 'Get into Tech' course has provided dates on when applications will go live - this is the 30th of September!
 Applications will close the 1st of November so I will have plenty of time to apply to this in between.
 I am going to work to the best of my ability in the meantime and put my upmost effort into it!
 The dates are officially in the diary.